Hello Everyone,

 Conclusion

 When compared to my older Denon DCD-SA1, the little DCD-900NE did better absolutely everywhere (from CDA), wow!
-It is really nice to see older mega expensive technology becoming available to more people.
+It is really nice to see older mega expensive technology becoming available at a much lower price.

 --------